dbajuliano/Learning-Java-Android-Studio-libGDX/README.md

 Then, in Android Studio:

 Select Import project (Eclipse, ADT, Gradle, etc.) in the Welcome Screen, go find the repository you just cloned, and click OK.
-Once the project is open, click on Sync Project with Gradle Files in the main toolbar (or navigate to Tools -> Android in the application menu and select the same option).

-Once you see a BUILD SUCCESSFUL notice in the Gradle Console, your environment should be ready to build and run the project.
+Once the project is open, your environment should be ready to build and run the project.

 # Tests

-I have realized tests on Android Visual Studio using AVD for Nexus API 27 by Google Inc. Also, looking to improving the AVD performance using Genymotion virtual devices, running a Samsung Galaxy S6 7.1.0 - API 25 with successful.
+I have realized tests on Android Visual Studio using AVD for Nexus API 27 by Google Inc.
+Also, looking to improving the  AVD performance using Genymotion virtual devices, running a Samsung Galaxy S6 7.1.0 - API 25 with successful.

 # Built With